Birgisch: History

 Birgisch is first mentioned in 1232 as Burginse.

 Geography

 Before the merger, Birgisch had a total area of 5.7 km2.
-Of this area, 37.9% is used for agricultural purposes, while 46.5% is forested.
+The area is divided as follows: 37.9% is used for agricultural purposes, while 46.5% is forested.
 Of the rest of the land, 3.0% is settled (buildings or roads) and 12.6% is unproductive land.

 The former municipality is located above the right bank of the Rhone river.
 It consists of the village of Birgisch and numerous hamlets.

 Coat of arms

 The blazon of the municipal coat of arms is Azure, a bend lowered wavy Argent, in chief sinister a Tower of the same lined, doored and windowed Sable.